playframework/play-socket.io/docs/JavaSocketIO.md

-# Play socket.io Scala support
+# Play socket.io Java support

-This describes the Play socket.io Scala support.
+This describes the Play socket.io Java support.

+Note that we are using [Lombok](https://projectlombok.org/) in all code examples for brevity.

 ## Installing